Baylor > Welcome > Faculty > Faculty > Greg Garrett

-Dr. Greg Garrett, 2013 Baylor Centennial Professor, teaches classes in fiction and screenwriting, literature, film and popular culture, and theology.
-He received his Ph.D. from Oklahoma State University in English, with foci in creative writing, contemporary fiction, and film, and he completed the M.Div. at the Episcopal Seminary of the Southwest in Austin, where his emphases were theology and culture, homiletics, and Christian spirituality.
-He regularly speaks, teaches, and leads retreats and workshops across the United States and overseas, including recent appearances for Villanova University, Washington National Cathedral, the Episcopal Diocese of Delaware, the Episcopal Diocese of Colorado, the American Library in Paris, Cambridge University, Washington National Cathedral, King's College in London, and Gladstone's Library in Wales.
+Dr. Garrett often represents Baylor as a speaker, teacher, and workshop leader across the United States and overseas, including recent appearances for Villanova University, Washington National Cathedral, the Episcopal Diocese of Delaware, the Episcopal Diocese of Colorado, the American Library in Paris, Cambridge University, Waterstones Bookstore in Oxford, the Edinburgh Festival of Books, and Gladstone's Library in Wales.
 He regularly teaches classes for the Writers League of Texas, and moderates events year-round for the Austin Film Festival.
 A seminary-trained lay preacher in the Episcopal Church, Dr. Garrett is also a distinguished homiletician who has preached at Wesley Seminary, St. Mark's Cathedral in Seattle, King's College in London, and the American Cathedral in Paris, on the nationally-broadcast radio show Day One, and as the featured preacher for the international Academy of Homiletics.

 A winner of the Pirate's Alley William Faulkner Prize for Fiction and a CASE Grand Gold Medal for essay, Dr. Garrett is Theologian in Residence at the American Cathedral in Paris and a Fellow of the Cathedral College at Washington National Cathedral.
 He was named the Outstanding Baylor Faculty Member for 1994 by the Baylor Student Congress, received the university administration's outstanding professor award in 1996, and was awarded the Baylor Centennial Professor designation for 2013-14.
 Dr. Garrett was elected to the Texas Institute of Letters in 2005.
 He has discussed his writing with or been covered by National Public Radio, BBC Radio, The Bob Edwards Show, CBS Radio, FOX News, Canadian Broadcasting Corporation, Interfaith Voices, DublinTalk Radio, msnbc.com, Vice, New Statesman, National Review, The Spectator, New York Times, L.A.
 Times, Globe and Mail, Men’s Health, and many other print, broadcast, and web media outlets in the US and across the globe.